8eecf0d2/decade/README.md

 }
 ```

-To use a plugin, pass an it into the `Server.plugin` method.
+To use a plugin, pass it into the `Server.plugin` method.
 ```ts
 import { Server } from "decade";
 import { FooPlugin } from "decade-foo-plugin";